-Click Add.
+1. Click Add.

-Enter the route information and then save and apply your configurations.
+2. Enter the route information and then click Apply/Save.

 Policy Route

 The policy routing feature allows the administrator to have more control over how packets should flow through the modem and into their networks.
 The feature allows administrator to route IP packets according to their Source Interface; Source/Destination IP address/subnets; IP Protocols; Source/Destination Ports to specific Gateway address and/or Gateway Interfaces.